 — General Recycling Guidelines —

-Metro Recycling strives to make recycling easy and convenient for the surrounding communities.
-With a variety of acceptable materials ranging from appliances, siding, bicycles and even your kitchen sink, there is so much you can recycle when you simply think outside the blue box.
+Metro Recycling strives to make recycling easy and convenient.
+We recycle a variety of materials such as appliances, siding, bicycles-even the kitchen sink!
+There is so much you can recycle when you simply think outside the blue box.
+We'll even tow and recycle your scrap car.
+Visit www.metroautorecyclers.com to learn more about our scrap car towing service and auto recycling capabilities.
 Take a look at our acceptable item list below or contact us if you don't see your item listed.
 Download our recycling guidelines for a complete guide of what you can (and can't) recycle.

 - Aluminum Cans